September 25, 2013

 Each country, each region, each city is different.

-Each group, each region, is a little different, it is the job of the professional instructor, with years of experience, to see what needs to be taught.
+Each group, each region, is a little different, it is the job of the professional instructor, with years of experience, to see what needs to be taught and how to adapt it.

 I have seminars with young men, strong and tall.
 But, in the same class I might find an older overweight woman, but it is the same Krav Maga.